openstack-archive/novajoin/README.rst

 Beyond those packages normally installed by Openstack, these are also required::

-    {free}ipa-python

-These may be pip-installable but as of March 2017 it has only been extensively tested with real packages installed on RHEL/CentOS/Fedora.
+  python-ipalib
+  python-ipaclient

+These may be pip-installable but still require other system packages like `krb5-devel` to be present and may not be compatible with your FreeIPA installation, so it is best to install them with your system package manager.
+Functional tests are configured to run against system packages found on RHEL/CentOS/Fedora.

 Configuration